What parents need to know

 Families can talk about...

 Families can talk about issues surrounding mental health.
-Should we expect people who have trouble communicating with others to adjust, or accept mental health patients as they are?
-Are mental health patients sick, in need of a cure?
-Are the doctors at the mental hospital as compassionate and well meaning as Charlie?
+Should we expect people who have trouble communicating with others to adjust or accept mentally ill people as they are?
+Are mentally ill people sick and in need of a cure?
+Are the doctors at the mental hospital as compassionate and well-meaning as Charlie?

 In the time since this movie was released, what has changed in society's understanding of mental health and mental illness?
-If this movie was released today, how do you think it would be different, to reflect contemporary understandings of these issues?
+If this movie were released today, how do you think it would be different?